hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 ## 🛠️ Extras (Optional)

-You are free to implement none, one or multiple extras of the following list.
-It's optional, so you are welcome to stick to the ones you feel familiar with:
+You are free to implement any further extras.
+Here are some suggestions.
+It's optional, so you are welcome to stick to the ones you feel familiar with.
+Please do not implement more than 2 of them:

 - Implement some basic validation with error information on the LoginPage
 - Use only Custom Widgets.
 In case you want to use a Design Library, wrap the design library widget in a custom widget so that one could later change the design library without having to adjust the implementations of the widgets in the app
 - Allow the supervisor to change a staff member's `role` and provide a confirmation flow.
 Update the list accordingly.
 - Allow the supervisor to filter the staff list by its `role`
 - Allow the Supervisor to delete a staff member from the list by swiping the list item
-- Add some transition animation
+- Add some custom transition animation
 - Use a router for the navigation
 - Add a Splash Screen
 - Add a Launcher Icon